 - Chip and Putt par 3 Golf Practice Facility.

-- Tours and wine tastings in three languages (English, Georgian and Russian) - our professional guides introduce guests to the history of Georgian winemaking, including the traditional Qvevri method and the art of making SHUMI wines;
+- Tours and wine tastings in three languages (English, Georgian and Russian) - professional guides introduce guests to the history of Georgian winemaking, including the traditional Qvevri method and the art of making Shumi wines;

 - Hands-on activities including harvesting grapes, pressing grapes in an ancient winepress, and making Georgia’s traditional Chacha;

 - Culinary master-classes, including baking bread in a tone (traditional Georgian oven), and cooking Georgia’s national foods such as, churchkhela, khachapuri, Georgian barbeque, khinkali, and more;